 library(MASS)

 First, the histograms for x and y are generated and the variable names h1 and h2 are assigned to them for later reference.
-Each variable is divided into 25 buckets of equal size.
+Each variable is divided into 25 segments of equal size.
 If the plot argument is set to F (shorthand for FALSE), the result is not a graphic, but the definition of a histogram graphic.

 h1 <- hist(x,breaks=25,plot=F)